vitiral/simple-quality/purpose.md

     http://wiki.openhatch.org/Flash_card_challenge

 It should be easy for users to input questions to the quizzer in a simple and open format.
-Additionally, the program should use methodologies that uses effective memorization techniques.
+Additionally, the quizzer should use methodologies that uses effective memorization techniques.
 Some possible ideas include:
 - doing items in a random order